 In contrast, other behaviorists argue that all or nearly all anger arises in response to threats

 There is certainly evidence for the idea.
 Think about it.
-From the time we are children, we are taught that some emotions are disfavored, and that displaying them can have negative social consequences.
+From the time we are children, we are taught that some emotions are disfavored and that displaying them can have negative social consequences.
 We hear songs like “Don’t Worry be Happy“ and “Pack Up Your Troubles in Your Old Kit Bag,” as if worries should simply be ignored rather than dealt with.

 “Never let ‘em see you sweat” means don’t show your anxiety.
 We’re told in songs and sayings that big boys (and girls) don’t cry.
 Girls shouldn’t be a Debbie Downer, and no one likes a sad sack.
 The saying “laugh and the world laughs with you, cry and you cry alone,” predicts complete social isolation if we don’t hide our sorrow with laughter.
 “Don’t be a scaredy-cat“ mocks our fears, however well-founded they may be.
 The examples go on and on.
 The point is that we are culturally conditioned to believe that dire social consequences will follow if we express low-status negative emotions rather than their positive counterparts.

-Part of the basic fight or flight response, anger helps us prepare to take immediate and energetic action to fend off real or perceived threats to our important needs.
+As part of the basic fight or flight response, anger helps us prepare to take immediate and energetic action to fend off real or perceived threats to our important needs.
 It is a physiological as well as a psychological response.

-Regardless of whether anger is a basic emotion, as Ekman theorizes, or serves as a mask for ego-threatening low-status emotions, the presence of anger in a mediation is a problem the mediator must solve, because like other strong emotions, it has serious and predictable impacts on negotiators” mentality, decisions and behavior that can seriously impair the mediation process.
+Regardless of whether anger is a basic emotion, as Ekman theorizes, or serves as a mask for ego-threatening low-status emotions, the presence of anger in mediation is a problem the mediator must solve because like other strong emotions, it has serious and predictable impacts on negotiators” mentality, decisions and behavior that can seriously impair the mediation process.

 Studies of the effects of anger on negotiation outcomes conclude that anger is generally a “high status” emotion.
-That is, others see angry negotiators as tough, powerful and competent.
+That is, others see angry negotiators as tough, powerful, and competent.
 Those are a weak negotiating position will concede more to an angry negotiator.
 It might seem that if you have the upper hand even slightly, behaving as if you are angry is a good negotiation technique.

-But depending on social expectations and one’s place in a relevant hierarchy, anger may not be seen as a high status emotion.
+But depending on social expectations and one’s place in a relevant hierarchy, anger may not be seen as a high-status emotion.
 For example, angry women are unfairly perceived as unstable, difficult or even hysterical for the same conduct that makes men look powerful and competent.
 In the workplace, angry subordinates are far more likely than angry supervisions to be punished or labeled troublemakers.

 Because it is a high arousal state, anger is tiring.
 It raises our blood pressure and heart rate, floods our system with adrenaline and other stimulating hormones, and increases blood flow to our hands so that we are more able to hold a weapon or strike a target.
-Anger prepares us for physical action.
+It prepares us for physical action.
 If we remain in this high energy state for too long, fatigue may cause us to abandon a mediation that could be successful given time, or to make poor decisions.